 - The repeated course grade will be entered on the student's official transcript and notated as a repeat course.
-The cumulative GPA will be calculated using the grade earned for the repeated attempt. - The original attempt and grade will remain on the transcript but will not be counted in the GPA. - Only one repeat for grade forgiveness is allowed for up to three separate courses.
+The cumulative GPA will be calculated using the grade earned for the repeated attempt. - The original attempt and grade will remain on the transcript but will not be counted in the GPA. - Grade forgiveness is allowed for up to three courses or attempts.
 Specific Division policies may apply.
 A student's advisor must be consulted before registering to repeat a course for grade forgiveness. - The student must apply for grade forgiveness using the appropriate form and submitting it to the Registrar's Office at the time the student registers for the repeat course.
 Application for grade forgiveness cannot be made once the semester in which a repeated course is being taken has begun.